IBM/aspera-cli/README.md

 It is also possible to send local messages to this management port.
 A typical use is to change the target rate of a running transfer.

-The communication is done thhrough a flat JSON file that shall be created in `ascli` config folder as displayed with:
+The communication is done through a flat JSON file that shall be created in `ascli` config folder as displayed with:

 ```shell
 ascli config folder